The Boxer (The Chemical Brothers song): Background and production

 When the Chemical Brothers started to write music again after finishing the album Come with Us (2002), "The Boxer" was one of the earliest tracks they composed for their next album, Push the Button (2005).
 The Charlatans' lead singer Tim Burgess, who had collaborated on the duo's debut album track "Life Is Sweet" 10 years earlier, contributed the song's vocals.
 According to the group, of all their collaborators, Burgess remained a close friend.
 They shared that, "If he's in London, we would probably have a drink together, three of us, or, you know, when we're in Los Angeles, he will come to our gig."

 Originally, the song's chorus was "set in stone," but the Chemical Brothers asked Burgess to sing it and write some additional lyrics.
 They also wanted him to sing the vocals at the end of the track—lyrics like "I'm a hustler, I'm a tiger"—in the same vocal style he used earlier in his career, which Burgess himself described as "weedy and soft".
 The duo said that the resulting vocal sounds very different from the one on their previous collaboration.
-The Guardian's Alexis Petridis described it as having a "standard-issue mid-Atlannick accent".
+The Guardian's Alexis Petridis described it as having a "standard-issue mid-Atlannick accent", meaning "mid-Atlantic" with some American features.

 Astralwerks released a statement describing the song as a combination of the duo's signature psychedelic pop sound and "modern stabs".
 Its production was built on a "ramshackle", slightly off-tempo piano sample set above a looping mid-tempo rhythm.
 PopMatters Tim O'Neil described it as "syncopated" and "slightly light-headed".
 He also noted the duo's different style on the track compared with their previous records.
 Scott Plagenhoef of Pitchfork Media commented that the song along with "Galvanize" reminded him of the duo's "early B-Boy/techno days".